 The emissions levels for both pathways are also compared to the historical values in the year 2005.
 The differences for the two ambitious pathways vary considerably among the countries.
 For Brazil, China and India, the reductions are significantly less ambitious with regard to 2005.
 This reflects the increase in emissions between 2005 and 2015 in these countries.
-This is particularly the case for India, where emissions in 2030 could still be higher than in 2005 for both, the 1.5°C and 2°C pathways.
-For Canada, Japan, the United States and the EU28, the reductions are more ambitious with regard to 2005, which results from emissions decreasing between 2005 and 2015.
+This is particularly the case for India, where to remain compatible with the 2°C pathway emissions in 2030 could still be higher than in 2005, but will have to decrease in both, 1.5°C and 2°C scenarios.
+For Canada, Japan, the United States and the EU28, the reductions are somewhat more ambitious with regard to 2005, which results from emissions decreasing between 2005-2015.

-For 2050, the emissions reductions in the 1.5°C- and 2°C-consistent pathways in comparison to 2015 are significant for all selected countries.
-For the 1.5°C pathway, they range between 84% and 91%.
-For the 1.5°C pathway as well as for the 2°C pathway, the highest emissions reduction take place in Germany and Canada.
-Overall, the relative emissions reduction of the 1.5°C pathway is between 9 and 23%-points higher than the reductions for the 2°C-consistent pathway in 2050 compared to year 2015.
+For 2050, the emissions reductions in the 1.5°C- and 2°C-consistent pathways in comparison to 2015 are enormous for all selected countries.
+For the 1.5°C pathway, they range between 86% and 94%.
+For the 1.5°C pathway as well as for 2°C pathway, the highest emissions reduction have to take place in Germany and Canada.
+Overall, the relative emissions reduction of the 1.5°C pathway are between 10 and 28%-points higher than the reductions for the 2°C-consistent pathway in 2050 compared to year 2015.
 The difference is the highest for India and the lowest for Canada.